OsamahAnsari/ProjectTalos/_posts/2020-11-18-functioning-demo-game.md

 ## Next Week's Plan

 Next week, I plan on making the final touches to the game.
-Balancing stats and abilities, properly spacing out obstacles, tuning the hummingbirds to be menacing but not overwhelming, etc. Hopefully it will do a decent job of demonstrating the concept of game centered around ML Agents.
+Balancing stats and abilities, properly spacing out obstacles, tuning the hummingbirds to be menacing but not overwhelming, adding player animations (something I was initially planned on doing this week), etc. Hopefully it will do a decent job of demonstrating the concept of game centered around ML Agents.
 The goal was not to make a full fledged fun game, but rather a short demo that highlighted what could be done with ML agents in games.

 Thanks for reading!
 Make sure to check back next week!